ilovelogic/Pauli-Path-Method/Lemma_8/README.md

 Note that $p(C, x) = |\langle x | C | 0^n \rangle|^2$ is the output probability distribution for outcome $x$.

+Of course, to calculate the above expression, we first need to know all possible legal Pauli paths.
+The `Lemma_8` program accomplishes that task.
+Given the desired depth, number of qubits, gate positions, and upperbound on Hamming weight.
+According to the aforementioned paper, a legal Pauli path is defined as follows.

+   >### Definition 6 (Legal Pauli Path)
+   >For a given circuit architecture, a Pauli path $s = (s_0, s_1, \ldots, s_d)$ is legal if the following two conditions are satisfied:
+   >
+   >1.
+For all 2-qubit gates in the circuit, its input and output Paulis are either both $II$, or both not $II$.
+   >2. $s_0$ and $s_d$ only contain $I$ and $Z$.
+   >
+   > The reason for considering legal Pauli paths is that the illegal ones are irrelevant, as they contribute 0 to the Pauli path integral.

 ---

 ## Architecture Overview